FOG stands for fats, oils and grease, and is the No. 1 cause of clogged sewer lines and and overflows.

 - Toss all food scraps in the trash instead of the sink

 - Reuse small amounts of cooking oil as often as possible.
-Then pour it into a grease can or container and throw it in the trash (when it’s cool).
+When through, pour it into a grease can or container and throw it in the trash (when it’s cool).

 - Reuse or recycle large amounts of cooking oil.
-Take it to a recycler or rendering company listed in the Yellow Pages.
+Take it to a local recycler or rendering company.